eslamfahmy2/ElmenusTask/README.md

 * StateFlow : a state-holder observable flow that emits the current and new state updates to its collectors.
 * ConstraintLayout :  help place composables relative to others on the screen, and is an alternative to using multiple nested

+# Talk
+Parallax effect is done using custom Jetpack compose layouts by minabulation the transaction and alpha of composable using Column Scroll state.
+But current shared element not Supported by Jetpack Compose yet. and that my next up coming challenge 😊